Zifran456/KitchenSync/README.md

 ## Features

 ### Working
-- User registration and login
+- User registration and login (stored in users.json)
+- Session-based authentication — all routes protected
 - Add, edit, and delete food items with name, quantity, storage, and expiry date
 - Dashboard overview stats (Total Items, Expired, Expiring Soon, Low Stock)
 - Filter tabs (All / Expired / Expiring Soon / Low Stock)
 - Built-in storage pages (Fridge, Freezer, Pantry) with expiry colour coding
-- Custom storages — create and name your own storage locations
+- Custom storages — create and name your own storage locations, delete with all their items
-- Item status based on expiry date:
+- Item status calculated server-side based on expiry date:
   - **Expired** — past expiry date (red left border)
   - **Expiring Soon** — within 7 days (orange left border)
   - **Good** — more than 7 days out (green left border)
 - Low Stock — items with quantity ≤ 2
+- Recipe suggestions on dashboard (top 3, scored by expiring items first)
+- Full recipe page — browse all suggested recipes with matched ingredient chips
+- Recipe detail modal — view full ingredients list and step-by-step instructions
+- Like / unlike recipes (live, no page reload)
+- Liked recipes page — view and manage all saved recipes
-- Back navigation
+- Back navigation is context-aware — Save and Back always return to the page you came from
-- Search filtering on all storage pages
+- Search filtering on all storage and recipe pages
 - Responsive layout (mobile, tablet, desktop)
 - Sign out

+### Not Yet Implemented
+- Password hashing (passwords currently stored as plain text in users.json)
+- "Forgot your password?" link (no reset flow)
+- Food item images (placeholder icons only)
+- Recipe creation or editing via the UI (recipes are seeded from seed-recipes.js only)